Shaftesbury before 1914

 In the early 20th century Shaftesbury was mainly a municipal borough and agricultural market town where produce, especially cheese and butter from the local area was traded.
 Saturday was Market Day, and the Market House, which ran from Bell Street to the High Street, was over 80 metres long.
 One of the entrances is now part of the Arts Centre, and the High Street entrance, now demolished, stood on the left-hand side of Lloyd’s Bank.

 Cattle were driven down the High Street to the market every week, and pigs were transported in netted milk carts so they could not escape.
 Farmers tied their cows to rails in the old cattle market, where the supermarket car park in Bell Street is now, and there could be up to a hundred horse- drawn vehicles in the town, bringing in farmers and their produce.
-The sale ring was in the centre of the cattle market, and John Jeffreys, the auctioneer, advertised sales regularly in the Western Gazette.
+The sale ring was in the centre of the cattle market, and John Jeffery & Son, the auctioneer, advertised sales regularly in the Western Gazette.

 There were three big fairs each year, in spring, August and November, for trading sheep, cattle, cheese and other agricultural products; they offered entertainment as well.